 There are two types of supplemental essays for the University of Virginia, and both are required for your application.

-- The first is the college- or program-specific essay, which will ask you to describe or respond to a situation specific to the program to which you are applying.
+- The first is the college or program-specific essay, which will ask you to describe or respond to a situation related to the program to which you are applying.

-- The second is the general essay section, which gives you more creative liberty but can also be equally as difficult to write.
+- The second is the general essay, which gives you more creative liberty (but can also be equally as difficult to write).

 Worried?
 Don’t be!

-In this guide, we’ll offer you some specific tips on how to write supplemental essays for the University of Virginia, and then we’ll go through each of the essay questions individually to give you some advice on how to approach answering each of them.
+In this guide, we’ll offer specific tips on how to write supplemental essays for the University of Virginia.
+Then, we’ll go through each of the essay questions individually, providing advice on how to approach them.

 Tips from the University of Virginia